 I've read the book now in total.

-Um there is so much coming out with the testimony now.
+There is so much coming out with the testimony now, at least a page behind closed doors.

-Uh Lisa Page behind closed doors, Peter struck publicly, although I hear there's some maybe some wavering going on behind the scenes, but the title captures exactly what happened.
+Peter struck publicly, although I hear there's maybe some wavering going on behind the scenes, but the title captures exactly what happened.

 It's true.

-Uh you know, top officials, the highest levels of government of the Department of Justice and the FBI work together.
+You know, top officials, the highest levels of government, the Department of Justice and the FBI, worked together.

-On page 100 to 103, I think this is gonna turn out to be key.
+On page 100 to 103, I think this is going to turn out to be key.

-Did Brennan at the CIA then again they never verified or or corroborated this and used it as the the bulk of information for the dossier?
+Did Brennan at the CIA, again, they never verified or corroborated this and used it as the bulk of information for the dossier.

-But was Brennan passing this out to be used as political fodder in his role as a CIA director at the time and you know, the summer leading up to, of course, the Pfizer warrant.
+But was Brennan passing this out to be used as political fodder in his role as a CIA director at the time and the summer leading up to, of course, the FISA warrant?

 Brennan is the instigator.